This post offers 45+ ideas for surviving a boring lecture.

 9. Write your own Notes on all the Lecture Slides

-Okay, so the lecturer is talking off on a tangent.
+Okay, so the professor is talking off on a tangent.
 They’re being really boring.
 So, they’re probably either:

 - Talking about something completely irrelevant to the lecture slides, or